 Maria Angelica Farfan Lievano

-THE NEW INTERNATIONAL SUSTAINABILITY STANDARDS BOARD (ISSB): PROTOTYPE ANALYSIS AND FUTURE PERSPECTIVES
+THE NEW INTERNATIONAL SUSTAINABILITY STANDARDS BOARD (ISSB): EXPOSURE DRAFTS ANALISIS AND FUTURE PERSPECTIVES